 Also being faced with people who are judging you from the moment you start to move is sometimes paralyzing.
 For me, if I’m not surrounded by people who support me, I’m hitting my local recreational center.
 I feel it’s a safer space for plus size people to workout.

 Beyond selecting a location that is more welcoming, I also believe in myself!
 I’m on this journey for me and if someone wants to laugh at my booty jiggling then that’s their problem, not mine.

 You’ll probably encounter naysayers as well who will attempt to discourage you and to them I say…

 The greatest gift I’ve gained through this experience is a deeper love for my body!
 This is just the beginning for me…

 Size friendly workout gear!

 If running sounds like some form of torture (I thought it was, and sometimes still do) then consider starting a local walking group or join a water aerobics class.
 I’d love to hear from you within the comments!

-Subscribe to our informative weekly newsletter, and you'll receive this free guide on how to connect with a size-friendly care provider.
+Subscribe to our informative weekly newsletter, and you'll receive a free resource on how to connect with a size-friendly care provider.